junglok/tem-docs/docs/guide.rst

 .. code-block:: bash

-  ### By itself, qstat lists all jobs in the system:
+  ### By itself, qstat lists all jobs in the system in standard or alternate format:
   $> qstat
+  or
+  $> qstat -a

   ### To list all the jobs belonging to a particular user:
   $> qstat -u tem_user